alexzheng587/scholars-direct/README.md

 #### Pick 2 of your minimal requirements and break each of them down into ~2-5 smaller tasks!
 This will help you divide up work among your teammates

-* question selection page
+* Question selection page
 	* filter function for subject/grade level
-	* expand feature for long questions
-	* ability for tutors to choose and accept a question to be redirected to virtual classroom with student
+	* ability for tutors to choose and accept a question to be redirected to virtual classroom view with student
 	* live updating of student questions (added by students/taken by tutors)

 * Video call